MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 - wearing lenses for too many hours and/or sleeping with lenses on

-- the use of lenses during seasonal allergy periods
+- using lenses during seasonal allergy periods

 - poor hygiene in maintenance